 Although your corporation’s name reflects its purpose, it must be unique to register it with the Secretary of State.
 The state rejects duplicates or deceptively similar submissions to existing names.
 You can check if the name you want is available on the Secretary of State’s website for $1 per search.

 If the name that you want is available, you can reserve it for 120 days with the state for a fee.
-If you don’t want to deal with the headache of it all, let ZenBusiness take care of it with our name reservation service.

 After doing this, you should pick out a domain name that aligns with your nonprofit name.
 Once you have one, register it using our domain registration service.
 This allows you to establish an internet presence.